 Rows Inputs, Playbacks and Outputs are set up individually by the tabs at the top.
 In Use shows which channels are currently used in the mixing process.

-In the above example the ADAT input channel have been made invisible.
-When ADAT is not used this is an easy way to remove it from the mixer completely.
+In the above example the AES input channel has been made invisible.
+When AES is not used this is an easy way to remove it from the mixer completely.

 A double click onto any line opens the edit field for the Name (User) column.
 Editing channel names in this dialog is quick, Enter jumps to the next line.
-The names of the channels in the Control Room section can only be changed this way.
+The channel names in the Control Room section can only be changed this way.